This vegan vanilla frosting is an easy vegan frosting for cakes or cupcakes.

 Your frosting misses some liquid.
 Add more liquid, add drops like 1/4 teaspoon at a time to avoid the frosting turning runny too quickly.

 My frosting is too grainy, how can I fix it?

 Your powdered sugar contains lumps, or it’s an old batch stored in an open-air environment.
 If your icing sugar is not fine enough or presents a lump, sift the powdered sugar in the bowl to remove lumps/sugar blocks.

 My frosting is too sweet, what can I do?

 Stir in a pinch of salt to balance the sweetness, about 1/4 teaspoon salt.

-My frosting is not fluffy, why this happens?
+My frosting is not fluffy, why does this happen?